-768km (477 miles) SW of Paris; 196km (122 miles) SW of Toulouse
+768km (476 miles) SW of Paris; 196km (122 miles) SW of Toulouse

-High above the banks of the Gave de Pau River, this year-round resort is a good place to pause in your trek to the Pyrénées.
-The British discovered Pau in the early 19th century, launching such practices as fox hunting, a custom that lingers.
+High above the banks of the Gave de Pau River, Pau is the capital of the Pyrénées-Atlantiques département (ministate).
+It was once the land of the kings of Navarre, the most famous and beloved of whom was Henri IV, who was born in Pau.
+The British discovered Pau in the early 19th century, launching such practices as fox hunting, a custom that lingers on in the form of the Pau Hunt.
 Even if you’re just passing through, follow boulevard des Pyrénées, an esplanade erected on Napoleon’s orders, for a famous panoramic view.